pytorch/torchtune/README.md

 ### Native PyTorch

 torchtune is a native-PyTorch library.
-While we provide integrations with the surrounding ecosystem (eg: Hugging Face Datasets, EleutherAI Eval Harness), all of the core functionality is written in PyTorch.
+While we provide integrations with the surrounding ecosystem (e.g: Hugging Face Datasets, EleutherAI Eval Harness), all of the core functionality is written in PyTorch.

 ### Simplicity and Extensibility